UtrechtUniversity/SRC-test-workspace/README.md

 * calls the locally installed `ansible-playbook` to execute third-party (e.g. our) components

 The Packer template will execute the SRC-External component once, with the `dummy-external-plugin` component.
 The latter does not do anything except a ping operation, but running the
 SRC-External playbook on the workspace ensures that Ansible is installed in exactly the same way and using exactly the same version as on Research Cloud.

+Ensuring that Ansible and dependencies are already installed on the workspace means that executing further Ansible scripts on the workspace goes much faster than otherwise.

 # Limitations